Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 3. Development strategy

 Then design and implementation.
-In large projects involving multiple teams, one would likely need a more heavy-weight process involving many many lengthy meetings before any real design or coding began.
+In large projects involving multiple teams, one would likely need a more heavy-weight process involving many many lengthy meetings before any real design or coding begins.

 In smaller projects (my preference), meetings and documentation should be minimal, and design and coding should be of a rapid-turnaround nature, with involvement of the "customer", frequent feedback, and so on.